-The Middlesex Canal, now largely forgotten, was a 27-mile waterway that drove the industrialization of the Merrimack Valley for 50 years from the time it opened in 1803.
+The Middlesex Canal, now largely forgotten, was a 27-mile waterway that drove the industrialization of the Merrimack Valley for 50 years starting in 1803.
 The canal ran from Chelmsford (now Lowell) to Charlestown (now Boston), transforming small agricultural villages into manufacturing towns, even cities.
-It cemented Boston’s position as the commercial hub of New England.
+And it cemented Boston’s position as the commercial hub of New England.

 The Middlesex Canal inspired more canal building throughout the young nation.
-It also created America’s first generation of civil engineers who kept on building: the dry docks at the Boston Navy Yard and in Norfolk, Va., the Boston and Lowell Railroad, the Union Canal in Pennsylvania, the Erie Canal in New York and the Back Bay milldam in Boston – to name just a few.
+It also created America’s first generation of civil engineers who kept on building.
+They built the dry docks at the Boston Navy Yard and in Norfolk, Va., the Boston and Lowell Railroad, the Union Canal in Pennsylvania, the Erie Canal in New York and the Back Bay mill dam in Boston – to name just a few.

 The canal allowed an exponential increase in the amount of product taken to market.
 A wagon and a team of oxen could haul about three tons.
-A canal barge could haul 30 tons.
+But a canal barge could haul 30 tons.

-Vast amounts of timber, granite and farm products could be shipped to market along the Middlesex Canal.
-But a railroad could haul 300 tons, 10 times as much as a barge, and by 1838 the 35-year-old Middlesex Canal started losing out to railroads.
+Shippers could send vast amounts of timber, granite and farm products to market along the Middlesex Canal.
+But a railroad could haul 300 tons, 10 times as much as a barge.
+So by 1838, the 35-year-old Middlesex Canal started losing out to railroads.
 In 1853, the canal would give up the ghost.

 Building the Middlesex Canal

-Unlike public works projects such as the Big Dig, the Middlesex Canal was privately financed.
-Like the Big Dig, it was plagued by huge cost overruns.
+Unlike public works projects such as the Big Dig, private financiers built the Middlesex Canal.
+Like the Big Dig, huge cost overruns plagued the project.
 In the end, it cost about $500,000 to build, an enormous sum in those days

-The Middlesex Canal was the brainchild of Boston businessmen and politicians.
+Boston businessmen and politicians came up with the idea for the Middlesex Canal.
 Gen. Henry Knox in 1791 headed a company with the impractical aim of building a 100-mile canal from the Connecticut River to the Charles River.
 A canal from the Merrimack River to Boston Harbor presented itself as a saner and cheaper proposition.

 Baldwin, helped by his sons, and British engineer William Weston surveyed the canal route.
 Land for the canal was donated, purchased and seized by eminent domain, then a novel concept.
 Eight companies employing 500 workers built the canal.
-Some of the farmers who owned the property along its route were paid to dig it by hand.
+Canal builders paid some of the farmers who owned the property along the route to dig the canal by hand.

 Baldwin, the Middlesex Canal’s chief engineer, found innovative solutions to the problems encountered along the way.
 He developed hydraulic cement to make waterproof bindings for the locks by mixing ground volcanic stone with lime and sand.
-He built a floating towpath of logs to span the Concord River.
-He engineered a 188-foot wooden aqueduct to carry the canal over the Shawsheen River.
-An early predecessor of the dump truck, a dump cart, was designed to remove earth from the dig sites.
+He built a floating towpath of logs to span the Concord River, and he engineered a 188-foot wooden aqueduct to carry the canal over the Shawsheen River.
+Baldwin also designed an early predecessor of the dump truck, a dump cart, to remove earth from the dig sites.

-The first boat was launched on the Middlesex Canal on April 22, 1802.
+The first boat launched on the Middlesex Canal on April 22, 1802.
 The canal expanded to include branch canals in Medford, Boston and Cambridge.
-Short canals were built along the Merrimack to make the river navigable all the way to Concord, N.H.
-In its heyday, the river-and-canal system was more than 100 miles long.
+Short canals were then built along the Merrimack to make the river navigable all the way to Concord, N.H.
+In its heyday, the river-and-canal system measured more than 100 miles long.